An introduction to digestive problems and fibromyalgia

 Bowel Essence is a Jan de Vries flower essence which may help to settle an upset bowel.
 It contains fresh extracts of pine, walnut and willow.

-If you are suffering from prolonged constipation, then Linseed is often an effective remedy.
-You should take a small dose to begin with, as it can be quite enthusiastic in its ac
+If you are suffering from occasional constipation, then Linseed is often an effective remedy.

 If your digestive problems have been a side effect of another medicine you have been prescribed by your doctor for fibromyalgia, then it is important to discuss with your doctor if there is an alternative treatment which may not cause digestive problems.